-The Kilbanes are a captivating voice in the Bay Area music and theater scenes.
-This Oakland-based, theatrical rock band is the musical experiment of Kate Kilbane and Dan Moses, a songwriting duo (who happen to be married).
+The Kilbanes are the musical experiment of Kate Kilbane and Dan Moses - a theatrical songwriting duo who happen to be married.
 The Kilbanes have created a performance style that blends the raucous energy of a rock show with the mesmerizing storytelling found in raw, experimental theater.

-Their first rock opera, the medea cycle, has played all over the Bay Area, as well as in Los Angeles, New York, and Dallas.
+Their first work is a theatrical song-cycle adaptation of the Medea called the medea cycle, which has played all over the Bay Area, as well as in Los Angeles, New York, and Dallas.
 SF music critic Alan Monasch called the medea cycle "A masterwork of theater," and SF music blogger Bill Chapin named the song "Chariot Rise" as one of his top 30 tracks of 2012.
-The Kilbanes have also collaborated with award-winning Bay Area playwright Lauren Gunderson, composing music for her plays Ada and the Engine and By and By.

 In addition to their work in the theater, The Kilbanes tour as a rock band and have performed at clubs and arthouses in over 20 cities across the United States including: Ars Nova and Littlefield in New York City, Room 5 in Los Angeles, The Red Poppy Art House, Lost Church and Viracocha in San Francisco, The Dragon's Den in New Orleans, as well as venues in Portland, Philadelphia, Cleveland, Chicago, Boulder, Omaha, Salt Lake City, Memphis, and Nashville.